 If you prefer magnets, paint a piece of plywood with magnetic paint (at least three coats are recommended), then cover the board with a piece of lightweight fabric, using the stapling method described above.
 Rare-earth or sheet magnets are said to work best with magnetic paint.
 Google “magnetic paint” or visit your local home-improvement store to find these supplies.

-- doors and bulletin board ideas
+- popular bulletin board ideas for secondary

-- egg bulletin board ideas
+- back to school bulletin board ideas high school